May 22, 2017:

 DM and SQL Sentry, on the other hand, have a rich library of alerts and reports.
 They perform quite well in the performance monitoring role and also identify most poorly performing queries – but without the detailed analysis that DPA gives and only from a CPU or IO ranking.
 Neither product will rewrite your queries for you, but each has its strengths.

-As a test to see if DM would identify a poorly performing query identified by DPA, relook at Figure 3, query 3609298279 (light purple at bottom of graph).
-This query was identified as coming from Get_HL7SystemAttributesBy HL7System and primarily causing most wait time because of frequency of executions and large number of IOs.
+As a test to see if DM would identify a poorly performing query identified by DPA, relook at Figure 3, query 3609298279 (light purple at bottom of the graph).
+This query was identified as coming from Get_HL7SystemAttributesBy HL7System and primarily causing most wait time because of the frequency of executions and a large number of IOs.
 This particular query did not show up in DM or SQL Sentry.
 Not that this is wrong, but the resource consumption approach does not give the same qualitative results that the wait type tied to query plans technology.
 From the user viewpoint, wait time total is the major irritant; nobody has ever complained that the database is too fast.

 From my point of view, DPA is much more capable for Performance Analysis.
 It gives you not only the poorly performing queries, but their stored procedure names if applicable, execution frequency, and number of IOs.
 Scoring the two against each other from a Performance Analysis viewpoint I would give DPA an 8 (it didn’t rewrite the query for me) SQL Sentry (with the built-in Plan Explorer) a 5 and DM a 4.

-DPA, DM and SQL Sentry all have the performance monitor function.
+DPA, DM, and SQL Sentry all have the performance monitor function.
 DM comes with many more built-in alerts (out of the box) and reports, but all allow the user to customize additional alerts and reports.
-SQL Sentry in my opinion just has a better way of displaying current and past performance of the Database server.
+SQL Sentry in my opinion just has a better way of displaying the current and past performance of the Database server.
 This is very dependent on the DBA maintaining the DB servers and is more taste than objectivity.

 If you are looking for a database server performance monitor, health and alert-oriented tools like Idera’s DM or SQL Sentry (or SolarWinds’ own SAM) may be the right choice.